Sunda Kingdom: Economy

+Territories

+Based on the primary manuscript in Ancient Sundanese, Bujangga Manik (which tells the story of Bujangga Manik's journey, a Sundanese Hinduism priest who visited Hindu holy places on the islands of Java and Bali in the early 16th century), which is currently kept in the Boedlian Library, Oxford University in England since 1627, the boundary of the Sunda Kingdom to the east is Ci Pamali (Pamali River) and Ci Serayu (Serayu River) in Central Java province.
+Meanwhile, the vassal territory of the Sunda Kingdom stretched from the western tip at Pasar Talo, Bengkulu to Jatimalang, Purworejo at the eastern tip.
+The Sunda Kingdom, whose capital was Pakuan Pajajaran, also covered the southern part of the island of Sumatra (Ulubelu inscription).
+After the Sunda Kingdom was destroyed by the Sultanate of Banten, power over the southern region of Sumatra and the western part of Java was continued by the Sultanate of Banten.

 Culture and society

 Religion

 Hinduism was one of the earliest religious influences established in West Java since the era of Tarumanagara, circa early 5th century CE.
 In fact, West Java was one of the earliest places in Indonesia that being Indianized, also sparked the historic period of Indonesian history by producing the earliest inscription in Java.
 As Tarumanagara's successor, Sunda Kingdom has inherited this Hindu civilization influences.

 The culture of the people in the Sunda kingdom blends Hinduism with Sunda Wiwitan; a native shamanism belief, and also a traces of Buddhism is observable.
 Several intact prehistoric megalithic sites, such as Cipari site in Kuningan and the Pangguyangan menhir and stepped pyramid in Cisolok, Sukabumi, suggest that native shamanic animism and dynamism beliefs coexisted with Hinduism and Buddhism.
 The native belief, Sunda Wiwitan, persists today as a way of life for the Baduy or Kanekes people who resist Islam and other foreign influences.

 The Cangkuang Hindu temple in Leles, Garut, dated from the 8th century, was dedicated to Shiva and built during the Galuh kingdom.
 Buddhist influence came to West Java through the Srivijaya conquest, as the empire dominated West Java until the 11th century.
 The brick stupas in Batujaya indicate Buddhist influence in West Java, while nearby Cibuaya sites show Hindu influence.

 The manuscript Carita Parahyangan clearly demonstrate Hinduism spirituality within the Sunda Kingdom society.
 This manuscript is opened with a legendary character named Sang Resi Guru that had a son named Rajaputra.
 Comprehensively the manuscript was written by a Hindu scholar which demonstrate the Hindu frame of references.
 The Hindu pantheon, such as Brahma, Vishnu, Mahesvara, Rudra, Sadasiva, Yama, Varuna, Kuvera, Indra and Besravaka, were also mentioned in the ancient Sundanese manuscript of Sewakadharma or also known as Serat Dewabuda, dated 1357 Saka or 1435 CE.